DEL TACO charge on bank statement: what it is and how to verify it

 Reference their refund policy

-Del Taco, LLC's refund window is Del Taco does not publish a universal fixed refund deadline in its public terms, so contact Del Taco support as soon as the charge posts if you need a refund review or correction..
+Del Taco, LLC's refund window is Del Taco does not publish a universal fixed refund deadline in its public terms, so contact Del Taco support promptly if you need a refund review or correction..

 Policy: View Refund Policy